 • Not being on medication that influences blood sugar levels.

 • Able to speak and read English

 The study will involve you coming to the Massey University Food & Nutrition Laboratory, located at the Albany Campus, North Shore.
-You will need to be available for FIVE visits over an 6-8 week period.
-The first visit will be a screening which will take approximately 1 hour, this will be followed by 4 trial visits which will take approximately 2.5 hours each from 7-7.30 am – 9.30-10 am in the morning.
+You will need to be available for FIVE visits over an 8-10 week period.
+Each visit will be for approximately 2.5 hours from 7 -7.30 am – 9.30 -10 am in the morning.
 You will be required to fast overnight (i.e. no food or drink except water) for at least 10 hours prior to coming into the Lab for each visit (with the exception of your first screening visit).
 The research team will provide you with breakfast and tea or coffee after each of your visits.

 Prior to your first screening visit, you will be asked to complete a short questionnaire, either online or over the phone.
 This questionnaire will include some questions about your medical history, medication use and information around your diagnosis of prediabetes, particularly around duration of prediabetes and the dietary and lifestyle advice given to you at the time of diagnosis.